erlang/otp/HOWTO/SBOM.md

 - zstd (`erts/emulator/zstd`)
 - others

-The Erlang/OTP project provides source SBOMs starting with OTP-28.
+The Erlang/OTP project provides source SBOMs starting with OTP 28.
 Below we detail structure of the source SBOM and the steps necessary to run yourself the generation of the Erlang/OTP source SBOM.

 ## Source SBOM Structure And General Understanding